aneldev/dyna-queue-handler/readme.md

 ## get jobsCount(): number

-Returns the number of pending and processing jobs.
+Returns the number of pending and running jobs.

 ## get processingJobsCount(): number